Lorraine: Hi guys, it’s me. Lorraine. Like it says right next to this sentence where I felt compelled to tell you that it was me. Lorraine.

 Sara: I think I tried reading Nancy Drew when I was a kid, but I was too in love with the Wakefield twins to stray.
 If nothing else, I am incredibly loyal to those bitches.

-Because that’s what I bid on Ebay and now I have the Nancy Drew Files books coming out the ying yang.
+DOESN’T MATTER because that’s what I bid on Ebay, and now I have the Nancy Drew Files books coming out the ying yang.
 So.
 Here we go:

 Sara: Wait, do you not start your mornings out staring at yourself in the mirror for 2 hours?
 Oh, um…. psh, me neither, obviously.

 Nancy is 18, though, and not 49 like Drew.
+(I just looked it up and Drew was actually 24 in this movie that came out in 1999.
+The point is that we are all old.)
 I guess that means she graduated recently?
 Or maybe girl detectives don’t need stupid stuff like “an education?”

 Anyways, at this moment she’s with her two best friends Bess and George.
 If you think her best friends are in fact cows, I wouldn’t blame you.
 They aren’t though.
 They’re just regular girls with the names Bess and George.

-Her friends are really concerned that she’s going to attract a bunch of jail bait.
+Her friends are really concerned that she’s going to attract a bunch of jail bait while trying to solve this case.
 For instance, there’s this star athlete who every one calls “Hunk” Hogan.
 Putting hunk and Hogan in the same sentence makes me all gaggy.
-Also, woah, ’80′s.
+Also, woah, ’80’s.
 Woah.

 Sara: AHA!
 HAHA!
 HA HA HA!
 Oh my God, I love the references these books make.
 Also, this girl boner is totally not going away for a while.
 Haiii Hulk haiiiii.

-Lor: Nancy blah blahs that she only has eyes for brown-haired Ned Nickerson, anyways.
+Mari: Nancy blah blahs that she only has eyes for brown-haired Ned Nickerson, anyways.
 No hunky Hogan is gonna woo her.
 And oh, guys, cool: a pillow fight.
-This makes this the second pillow fight here at CT.
 I’m pretty sure they’re naked because, uh, hello.
 1.) they were just trying clothes on and b.) pillow fights can only happen naked (duh) and cat.)
 I’m pretty sure a fake, naked pillow fight might be the most excitement we get out of this book.

-Lor: Drew’s housekeeper, who is more like a mother to her so we’ll call her MomKeeper, comes in to hand Nan an envelope she found mysteriously chillin’ in the mailbox.
-It’s a tape that she quickly pops into the VCR.
-(LOL.
-VCR.)
+Nancy’s housekeeper, who is described as being more like a mother to her so we’ll call her MomKeeper, comes in to hand Nan an envelope she found mysteriously chillin’ in the mailbox.
+It’s a tape that she quickly pops into the (lol) VCR.

 The video shows the girls a few hours earlier, shopping and eating weiners and such.
-Then a voice says, “STAY AWAY FROM OUR HIGH SCHOOL SKANK.”
-Or, you know, something to that effect.
+Then a voice says, “STAY AWAY FROM OUR HIGH SCHOOL BITCH” or something to that effect.
 Point is, someone doesn’t want Nan at their school and was totally stalking and filming her.
 It really is less exciting than it sounds.

 Hey!
 I bet this stalker is the same person who is stealing everything!
 I WIN.
 I’m the best detective ever.

-On that note, girl-detective pet-peeve #1 – All the questions they ask in the book as a means of narrative: Why would someone send this video to me?
+On that note, I’m share my first girl-detective pet-peeve: – All the questions they ask in the book as a means of narrative: Why would someone send this video to me?
 And what were they trying to hide?
 Someone stole video equipment from the school- is that connected?
 Why would a petty thief go through all this trouble?
 Why am I asking you guys all these questions?
 Why have I been 18 years old for 81 years?
 Do I have something in my teeth?

 Sara: Is there not a police station in this town?
 Why the hell is an 18 year old girl solving crimes at a public high school?
 These books are giving me a headache already.